DARIAH-DE/puppetmodule-dariahshibboleth/README.md

 It is styrongly recommended to check the certificate's signature algorithm.

 #####`dfn_metadata`
-The metadata set from DFN to use, valid options are `Test` and `Basic`, default to `Basic`.
+The metadata set from DFN to use, valid options are `Test` and `Basic`, defaults to `Basic`.

 #####`discoveryurl`
-The URL used in discovery, when using federation.
+The URL used in discovery, when using federation, defaults to the DARIAH CDS.

 #####`edugain_enabled`
 Set to `true` to enable loading of eduGain Metadata from DFN.